k78ma/quartz/content/3B/FINA 2203/Incremental Earning and Cash Flow Example.md

 ![[Forecasting Incremental Earnings-20250414123136375.png]]

 ### Incremental Free Cash Flows
+In this part, we compute the incremental free cash flows for HomeNet to decide whether Linksys should proceed with the project.

 We recognize that:
 - There is a 7.5 million cash outflow associated with the purchase in year 0
 - We need to add back the 1.5 million depreciation expenses from year 1 to 5 as they are not actually cash outflows